zhu-xlab/So2Sat-BuildingType/README.md

 - ``split_train_test.py`` splits the imbalanced and balanced buildings.csv.bz2 into a training and test part

 ## Appendix of the paper
+In this section we provide subsequent statistics and baseline results achieved with our proposed dataset.

+### Additional Dataset Statistics

+#### Twitter
+bling bla

 ### Baseline Results